 A lisp is one type of speech disorder that can be noticeable during this developmental stage.
-It creates the inability to pronounce consonants, with “s” being one of the most common.
+It causes difficulty pronouncing some consonants, with “s” being one of the most common.

-Lisping is extremely common, with an estimated 23 percent of people being affected at some point during their lifetime.
+Lisping is extremely common.
+One source estimates that 23 percent of people are affected at some point during their lifetime.

-If your child has a lisp beyond age 5, you should consider enlisting the help of a speech-language pathologist (SLP), also called a speech therapist.
+According to the American Speech-Language-Hearing Association (ASHA), if your child has a lisp beyond age 5, you should consider enlisting the help of a speech-language pathologist (SLP).
+These specialists are also called speech therapists.

-Specific exercises used in speech therapy can help correct your child’s lisping early on, and it’s also helpful to practice at-home techniques as support.
+Specific exercises used in speech therapy can help correct your child’s lisping early on.
+It can also be helpful to practice at-home techniques as support.

 Consider some of the most common techniques used by speech therapists to help remedy a lisp.

 Lisping can be broken down into four types: